Zhao Fan

 Zhao Fan (fl.
-200s–210s) was a government official and minor warlord who lived during the late Eastern Han dynasty of China.
+200s–210s) was a government official who lived during the late Eastern Han dynasty of China.

 Life

-Little is recorded about Zhao Fan in history, except that he was already serving as the Administrator (太守) of Guiyang Commandery (桂陽郡; around present-day Chenzhou, Hunan) around 208 and 209.
+Zhao Fan served as the Administrator (太守) of Guiyang Commandery (桂陽郡; around present-day Chenzhou, Hunan) around 208 and 209.
 In 209, the warlord Liu Bei led his forces to conquer the four commanderies in southern Jing Province: Wuling, Lingling, Changsha and Guiyang.
 The administrators of all four commanderies surrendered to him.

 Liu Bei appointed his general Zhao Yun to replace Zhao Fan as the Administrator of Guiyang Commandery.
 Zhao Fan had a widowed elder sister-in-law, Lady Fan (樊氏), who was known for her beauty, and he wanted to arrange for a marriage between her and Zhao Yun.
 However, Zhao Yun declined, "I share the same family name as you.
 Your elder brother is also like an elder brother to me."
 There were some people who urged Zhao Yun to accept the marriage, but he said, "Zhao Fan was forced to surrender, so his intentions are unclear.
-There're so many other women in this world."
+They're so many other women in this world."
 Not long later, Zhao Fan escaped, and Zhao Yun was able to avoid any association with him because he did not agree to the marriage.